hucker/ten8t/README.md

 and setup things will work nicely, if you give every function a unique thread id and try to run everything concurrently you may have issues.

 Test cases with things like ping or requests show very nice improvements.
-I have not yet tested free-threading to see how CPU bound operations are improved.

 ```python
 import datetime as dt